 Scatter books everywhere for impromptu sessions so that a book is always within arm’s reach anywhere in your home.
 (It’s one of the few things I don’t mind cluttering our space.)

-When you read, engage and interact with him.
-Besides reading the words out loud, ask him what he thinks about the story.
+When you read, engage and interact with her.
+Besides reading the words out loud, ask what she thinks about the story.
 For younger kids, describe what they point to and offer details. (“Yes, that’s the bicycle!
-Looks like the pig, the frog and the mouse are riding on it.”)
+Looks like the pig, the frog, and the mouse are riding on it.”)

 Make reading and books a treat, as well.
-Include a book among birthday or holiday gifts, building a library he can keep forever.
+Include a book among birthday or holiday gifts, building a library she can keep forever.

 And just as importantly, read yourself.
-You can’t convince your child to love reading when he doesn’t see you doing so yourself.
+You can’t convince her to love reading when she doesn’t see you doing so yourself.
 Even if it takes you months to read a book, start.
-Read for pleasure, and let him examine your book.
-He’ll love that everyone in the family reads, not just kids.
+Read for pleasure, and let her examine your book.
+She’ll love that everyone in the family reads, not only kids.

 2. Praise effort, not innate ability